0x78654C/CIARE/README.md

  - Enable/disable warnings messages on compile.
  - Mark files for open on next application start or Windows logon.
  - Target desired framework(.NET6 or .NET 7) for use when a application is compiled.
+ - Live share: share and work in same time at a project/file data.

 ## Requirements: